blixt/js-procedural/README.md

 ```

 If you rerun all the code together now, you'll see that Krypton will be a bit
-hotter than before, while Earth is more comfortable.
+hotter than before, while Earth is still comfortable.

 I hope this example shows how useful it is to have a set of procedurally
 generated values that depend on each other when you want to create random
 content that still follows a set of rules.

-For another example, see the bottom of this README, or go checkout one of
+For another example, see the bottom of this README, or go check out one of
 these demos:

 * TODO: The space demo.